Accreditation and Academic Recognition

 Classes dropped after classes begin are subject to the refund policies listed in the Finance section.
 The last day to withdraw from a class is the last day of the class.

-Students will receive either an educational plan or a copy of their advising worksheet, which students can access any time through our.crown.edu, upon acceptance to the program.
-These documents will demonstrate the transfer credits that apply to the program as well as the credits needed to graduate with the desired degree.
+Students will receive an educational plan upon acceptance to the program.
+This plan will demonstrate the transfer credits that apply to the program as well as the credits needed to graduate with the desired degree.
 Students will review their educational plan continually with their academic advisor for registration and graduation process.
+Students must earn a "C" or higher in their core courses; any core class with a "C-" or below must be retaken.

 Students are responsible for the academic program as stated in the School of Online Studies and Graduate School Catalog that is current at the time of their matriculation at the College.
 Students, in consultation with their academic advisor, may choose to follow the major requirements of a subsequent catalog.
 The major requirements of one catalog must be followed in its entirety.